alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

     db1:keys=437976,expires=0,avg_ttl=0
     ```

-    You can also access Redis instance by GUI client tool, such as screenshot of
+    You can also access to this Redis instance via a GUI client tool, such as **RedisDesktopManager**:
-    **RedisDesktopManager** for accessing AWS Elasticache Redis instance:

     ![](images/9a81981d7890dec9ccd49ac789f03625.png)

-    Alibaba Cloud DMS console for Redis screenshot, you can find the Keys number
+    In the target Redis instance, thanks to the Alibaba Cloud DMS console, we can find that the number of keys
-    is as same as it in AWS:
+    is the same:

     ![](images/19c311f9d3979c945014dc04d0a442dc.png)

     ![](images/cf0dd3d0d2681fa58ae620058ac41aba.png)

-    Search some information to verify the data:
+    We can search for some information to verify the data:

     ![](images/462465fbccdff9f10e03f6ca39f0f22a.png)

--   Make a plan to perform service traffic switchover to ApsaraDB for Redis instance.

->   Skip

-## Conclusion
-From the case above, it’s possible to migrate data from AWS Elasticache
-Redis to Alibaba ApsaraDB for Redis instance.
+-   We can now switch the traffic from the Redis instance on AWS to the new one on Alibaba Cloud.

 ## Further Reading
 [Document Center \> ApsaraDB for Redis User Guide \> Migrate data](https://www.alibabacloud.com/help/doc-detail/85180.htm)